 In order to facilitate the safest return possible to the workplace and events, organizations must create social spaces that are safe, yet realistic and productive.
 Implement the following space design tips to bring people together safely in your workplace, meeting space or event venue:

 1) Leverage wearable technology to reinforce social distancing in spaces.

-A social distancing wristband leverages Bluetooth & Ultra-Wide Band technology to create a virtual perimeter around the wearer.
-When other users come within an unsafe distance, the wristband flashes, vibrates and alerts the wearer.
+Social distancing wearables are quickly becoming one of the most innovative ways to bring staff and attendees back together in a safe and secure manner.
+This technology leverages Bluetooth & Ultra-Wide Band technology to create a virtual perimeter around the wearer.
+When other users come within an unsafe distance, the wearable flashes, vibrates and alerts the wearer.
 Some options even offer “contact tracing” functionality to show who might have made contact with an individual in the event of an infection.